freakstreak/To-Do-list/README.md

 Below are the features of my todo list:-

-To create your own custom list, you can go to end of url amnd type your lis name and it will be created
+To create your own custom list, you can go to end of url and type your list name and it will be created

 I have deployed the backend on mongoDB Atlas.